 Robert Whitehair, San Mateo, CA

 Commenter appreciates that incremental improvements have been made for HCD's new residential EV infrastructure proposal.
 Commenter also recommends that HCD "increase the residential EV ready percentage from 25% to 85%..."

+Commenter and Recommendation:
-Vanessa Warheit, EV Charging Access for All

-See Attachment B for list of additional signatories.
+Vanessa Warheit, EV Charging Access for All See Attachment B for list of additional signatories.
 Commenter requests that HCD increase the residential EV ready percentage from 25% to 85%.
+Commenter and Recommendation:

 Brent Formigli, Qualcomm Technologies, Inc.

 Commenter recommends that the standard should be EV ready spaces, with access to low power Level 2 charging receptacles, for the majority of tenants' parking spaces.

+Commenter and Recommendation:
-Britta Gross, Managing Director, Carbon-Free Mobility

-Commenter supports an increase in the CALGreen code for residential EV ready parking spaces at newly constructed multi-unit dwellings, from the currently proposed 25% up to 85%.
+Britta Gross, Managing Director, Carbon-Free Mobility Commenter supports an increase in the CALGreen code for residential EV ready parking spaces at newly constructed multi-unit dwellings, from the currently proposed 25% up to 85%.
 This increase - along with the currently proposed 10% EV capable and 5% installed charger requirements in this code update cycle - form a critical step in achieving universal home charging access.
+Agency Response:

 HCD appreciates the commenters' points of view and the commenters' suggestions.
 Due to the varying needs of EV users and rapidly changing nature of EV technology, including battery capacity, types and rates of charging, and to ensure adoption of EV charging requirements in building standards are appropriate, cost-effective, flexible, and equitable for the many different stakeholders affected by EV-related building codes, HCD will consider further changes related to EV charging access in future code adoption cycles.
 HCD will work to continue the advancement of EV charging requirements for residential buildings in a manner that takes meaningful, incremental steps to address air quality issues, reduce greenhouse gases and meet the needs of building residents that desire to purchase, own, lease and drive EVs.

-Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2

-Section 4.106.4.2 contains proposed mandatory regulations for EV charging and EV charging infrastructure to include EV ready parking for new multifamily, hotel and motel occupancies.
+No changes to the FET were made as a result of these comments.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2 Section 4.106.4.2 contains proposed mandatory regulations for EV charging and EV charging infrastructure to include EV ready parking for new multifamily, hotel and motel occupancies.
+Commenters and Recommendation:

-Dylan Jaff, Electric Vehicle Charging Association; Kristian Corby, California Electric Transportation Coalition; Meredith Alexander, CALSTART; Steven Douglas, Alliance for Automotive Innovation; Noelani Derrickson, Tesla

-Commenters appreciate the extensive work of CBSC, HCD, CARB, and the various supporting agencies in developing these code proposals with stakeholders.
+Dylan Jaff, Electric Vehicle Charging Association; Kristian Corby, California Electric Transportation Coalition; Meredith Alexander, CALSTART; Steven Douglas, Alliance for Automotive Innovation; Noelani Derrickson, Tesla Commenters appreciate the extensive work of CBSC, HCD, CARB, and the various supporting agencies in developing these code proposals with stakeholders.
 Commenters continue to strongly support the proposed increases to EV capable, EV ready, and EVSE installed for both residential and nonresidential building codes, while acknowledging the need for more.
 Commenters also recommend a text change to HCD's proposal to add the words "a minimum of;" and further suggest that EV Ready text read, "Twenty-five (25) percent of the total number of parking spaces shall be equipped with a minimum of low power Level 2 EV charging receptacles."
+Agency Response: